-The Open Day travel bursary is offered to each prospective student who registers for and attends an Undergraduate Open Day.
-These terms and conditions relate to the operation of the scheme during the 2024/2025 academic year which includes Undergraduate Open Days in October, November, January and June.
+The Offer Holder travel bursary is offered to offer holders who register for and attend an Offer Holder Day.
+These terms and conditions relate to the operation of the scheme during the 2024/2025 academic year which includes Offer Holder Days from January 2025 to May 2025.

-Undergraduate Open Days are managed by the Student Recruitment Events team, and management of the Open Day Travel Bursary scheme lies with the Applicant Services team within Marketing, Recruitment and External Relations.
+Offer Holder Days are managed by the Student Recruitment Events Team, and management of the Travel Bursary scheme lies with the Applicant Services team within Marketing, Recruitment and External Relations.